-This is actually a plugin that was set up by ghosts until people realized they were just web programmers that had not seen the sun in a few years.
-This is a very popular plugin even despite its ghostly sounding name, and it acts as a toolkit you may use in order to sell things on your website.
+This is actually a plugin that was set up by ghosts until people realized they were just web programmers who had not seen the sun in a few years.
+This is a very popular plugin even despite its ghostly-sounding name, and it acts as a toolkit you may use in order to sell things on your website.

 There is a starter video on the homepage of the website to help you.
 There is more than one plugin you can buy from the website, and each is there to help you figure out what your website should look like and how it should work.
 There are functions to help you with your SEO (Search Engine Optimization), marketing, promotion, store management, taxing, reporting, and security.